s-victor/TinyPedal/docs/customization.md

     display_radius_g
 Set viewable g force range by radius(g).

-    display_orientation
+    show_inverted_orientation
-Set display orientation for longitudinal and lateral g force axis.
-Default is `0`, which shows brake at top, acceleration at bottom, right-turn at left, left-turn at right.
-Set to `1` to inverted orientation.
+Set `true` to invert display orientation for longitudinal and lateral g force axis.
+Default is `false`, which shows brake at top, acceleration at bottom, right-turn at left, left-turn at right.

     show_readings
 Show values from g force reading.
 Value at top is current longitudinal g force, and value at bottom is max longitudinal g force.
 Value at left is max lateral g force, and value at right is current lateral g force.